longhorn/longhorn/README.md

 You can read more details of Longhorn and its design [here](http://rancher.com/microservices-block-storage/).

+## Current status

 Longhorn is a work in progress.
-We appreciate your comments as we continue to work on it!
+It's an alpha quality software at the moment.
+We appreciate your comments as we continue to work on it.

+The latest release of Longhorn is v0.3.0.

 ## Source code
 Longhorn is 100% open source software.
 Project source code is spread across a number of repos: